 Donor Insights

-Find the Best Donor Tools and Put Them to Use
+The Best Donor Tools and How to Use Them

-What are the best nonprofit donor research tools visual of binoculars on a stand
+The best nonprofit donor research tools visual of a man talking on the phone and drinking coffee

 Good research can mean the difference between going into a meeting and feeling at ease or on edge.
-Here are some of the best donor research tools out there.
 If you’re in development, you probably recognize the value of good donor research.
-Good research can mean the difference between going into a donor or prospect meeting feeling at ease or on edge.
 It can mean the difference between asking a thoughtful question about something you know your donor cares about and sticking your foot in your mouth.
 In short, good research helps you build strong relationships with your donors and donor prospects.
 I could talk for days about donor research—why to do it, how to do it, what to look for, and so on.
 I’m a riot at cocktail parties, let me tell you!
 But I’ll spare you for now.
 Let’s start with the basics: you’ve got to get yourself some marble columns research tools.

 But Liz, those things are expensive!
 Are donor research tools worth the money?